MPAS-Dev/compass/docs/index.rst

 COMPASS
 =======

-The COMPASS (Configuration Of Model for Prediction Across Scales Setups) infrastructure provides a capability for defining simple test-case workflows.
-It is intended to house a small number of files which can describe the steps to setup and configure a test case.
+Configuration Of Model for Prediction Across Scales Setups (COMPASS) is an automated system to set up test cases that match the MPAS-Model repository.
+All namelists and streams files begin with the default generated from the Registry.xml file, and only the changes relevant to the particular test case are altered in those files.

 .. toctree::
    :caption: User's guide